Video: How to Glue PVC Pipe

 Sand off the saw burrs for a better fit

-Plastic burrs left from sawing can cause trouble.
-Outside the pipe they'll interfere with a good fit.
+Plastic burrs left from sawing can cause trouble in PVC pipes.
+Outside the pipe they’ll interfere with a good fit.
 On the inside they can collect debris and slow the water flow.
 You can remove them with a file or pocketknife, but sandpaper is easier to use and works great.
 Simply roll a quarter sheet of 80-grit sandpaper into a tube and flatten it slightly to match the curve of the pipe.
 Then hold the sandpaper at an angle and sand the inside and outside of the plastic pipe until you create slightly beveled edges.

 Mark the pipe and fitting for precise orientation